Sunday, October 27, 2024

 Setting the scene, the references:

-(2) We were driving home from the elementary school in our neighborhood and the windows were down as it was nice out, but it was dusk and beginning to get dark.
+(2) "We can't help you."
+This event was the primary catalyst and inspiration for writing this poem.
+We were driving home in our neighborhood and the windows were down because it was nice out.
+It was dusk and beginning to get dark.
 My wife was driving and I was in the passenger seat.
 We saw a family from church out walking their dog (mom and dad with their son and daughter, both under 10yo).
-I didn't recognize who they were until we were passing them and I began to say "hey! it's... [name]" My wife, not realizing what I was saying, stopped the van as the family was about even with our rear bumper.
+I didn't recognize who they were until we were passing them and I began to say "hey! it's... [name]".
+My wife, not realizing what I was saying, stopped the van suddenly as the family was about even with our rear bumper.
 I popped my head out of the window and looked back to say "Hi" but the father had hurriedly gathered the kids and his wife and turned to rush back the other direction as he called out to us "We can't help you."

+Note, after writing this poem.
 They laughed about it when my wife messaged them later, but I didn't find it very funny.
 I wrote this poem to express the unwelcome feeling I get in this life, as though I am a threat, or perhaps, perceived as a fan/paparazzi who recognized them from their online presence (as indicated at reference 1).

-(3) The pastor at church had recently shared a message titled Praying for Wisdom at All Cost.
+(3) "I don't know you."
+This line better fit the poem and communicates the message that "I need to protect my family," rather than the reference 2 quote I crossed out.
+This quote is from the pastor at church who recently shared a message titled Praying for Wisdom at All Cost.
 The key points of the message were 2 kinds of Wisdom, 2 kinds of Fear, and 2 kinds of Trembling.
 At the end of the message he used Matthew 7:21 to demonstrate how we may claim to know God, but God may not know us.
-He used a story to demonstrate this point of a man who had read about their orphanage and seen him (the pastor) on TV.
+To demonstrate his point he told the story of a man who had read about their orphanage and seen him (the pastor) on TV.
 This man wanted to visit the orphanage and claimed to "know him" (the pastor).
 The pastor had to turn the man away saying "You may know me, but I don't know you."

 Here's the message:

 (4) "What a cunning foe we've met" is a quote from the song We are the Archers by the band Oh, Sleeper.
 In the song, it is used in the context of betraying oneself to temptations (I think).
-I'm using it to express how the world has made us fearful by tricking us into believing we are gods.
+I'm using it to express how the world has made us fearful by tricking us into believing we are gods (reference 5).
 When we have faith, and reverent fear placed in God, we shouldn't fear anything worldly, even for the safety of our family (as was also mentioned in the sermon above).

 (6) "Become like us" is a quote from the band Project 86.
 The song Salem's Suburbs explores the idea of group identity and the consequences that result: "As they pounded in the stake, I thought I heard them say 'Become like us or you will be slain'"